-Our boy very social with people (including children) and other dogs.
-When petting him, he’ll roll over for you to pet his belly.
-Bluey is just a silly guy who has the best intentions.
-He exhibits excellent body language with other dogs.
-Bluey would do well with another dog to learn from.
+Cisco will do best living with another friendly, playful dog(s).
+He is exceedingly happy playing with other dogs.
+He also likes having another dog to follow around and learn from, and who will “explain” the world to him.
 Because he lacks experience in many situations, he closely watches and copies what other dogs do.
-When having a play date, he saw a dog use a doggie door and was at first puzzled by it.
+While having a play date, he saw a dog use a doggie door and was at first puzzled by it.
 A few minutes later he copied her and was suddenly inside the house.

-Bluey seems to be a medium energy dog, which is unusual for a young herding dog.
-He seems to be content with a 10-15 minute session of highly active play, punctuated by a rest/nap time period.
-Having several blood pumping exercise each day, makes him much calmer and less fidgety inside the house.
-Sometimes after playing or running around, he becomes energized and overly stimulated, and needs an adult to stop the action for a few minutes to settle him down.
+Cisco is a medium energy cattle dog.
+He is content with a few 10-15 minute daily sessions of highly active play, punctuated by a rest/nap time period.
+Having several blood-pumping exercises each day makes him much calmer and less fidgety inside the house.
+He is especially happy when he is able to romp with another dog.